 I’ve made no secret that I have a sweet tooth.
 It’s hard for me to push my cart past the bakery section of the grocery store.
 The smell alone is enough to make my mouth water.
 I’ve gotten better at talking myself out of buying these sweet treats but my love for baking at home remains strong.
 I probably have more dessert recipes than anything else and I never miss an opportunity to try something new.

-For cutting the scones into triangles use a large knife, like the 7-5/8" Petite Chef, so that you can make even cuts through the thick dough.
+The scone dough is cut into triangles before baking.
+For cutting it, use a large knife, like the 7-5/8" Petite Chef, so that you can make even cuts through the thick disk of dough.

 These Strawberry Scones bake up wonderfully light and I think taste best served warm with coffee or tea.
 They’re perfect for brunch but can easily be served as a nice ending to dinner.

-Skip the bakery at the store and make these homemade treats yourself.
+Skip the bakery and make these homemade treats yourself.
 It’s so worth it to indulge in something warm from the oven.

 For the scones